 1.4.
-This Safety Guide provides recommendations and guidance on meeting the requirements established in para.
+This Safety Guide provides recommendations on meeting the requirements established in para.
 302 of the Transport Regulations for an RPP for the transport of radioactive material.
-The intended audience of the Safety Guide includes competent authorities, consignors, carriers, consignees, and public authorities (e.g. airport authorities, harbour/port authorities, customs authorities and modal authorities).
+The intended audience for the Safety Guide includes competent authorities, consignors, carriers, consignees, and operators of ports (e.g. harbours, seaports and airports).
+This Safety Guide will also be of interest to the employees of public authorities (e.g. custom authorities, harbour authorities, port authorities, modal authorities) concerning activities associated with the transport of radioactive material that involve radiation exposure.